Violets: St. Valentine’s Ink

 Violet as a Spring Tonic

 Herbalists often talk about spring tonics-- highly nutritious, often "weedy" plants that give our metabolism and waste excretion a kick.
 Some stimulate liver function; others get our lymph moving.
 Violet leaf is known for "relieving congestion in the lymphatic and respiratory systems" (Easley).
-Indeed, after a dry winter, violet's mucilaginous, pleasantly slimy quality can soften and move lymphatic fluid and dry mucus.
+After a dry winter, violet's mucilaginous, pleasantly slimy quality can soften and move lymphatic fluid and dry mucus.

 "The floures are good for all inflammations, especially of the sides and lungs; they take away the hoarsenesse of the chest, the ruggednesse of the windpipe and jaws, the extream heate of the liver, kidneys and bladder; mitigate the fierie heat of burning agues [fever]... and take away thirst" (Erichson-Brown).

-That slimy mucilage is soluble fiber, which is used to support cholesterol management and healthy gut flora populations (Blankespoor).
-I love adding violet leaf+flower to teas, since steam helps to move respiratory congestion as well.
-To get the most out of violet's nutrition and mucilage, violet is best prepared with a long steep (4-12 hours).
+I love adding violet leaf+flower to teas, since steam helps move respiratory congestion, too.
+To get the most out of violet's nutrition and mucilage, violet is best prepared with a long steep (45 minutes to 8 hours).
 The tea can be reheated after straining.

 Violet for Skin Support